anborde/Traffic-Sign-Classifier/README.md

 ### Table of Content
 1. Traffic_Sign_Classifier.ipynb
   - The file consists of all the required cells to load, preprocess, train, validate and test the data.

-2. result.html
-  - This file contains a preview of Traffic_Sign_Classifier.ipynb after execution of all the cells.

 3. net.jpg
   - It is a reference image for the architecture of the classifier model deployed in the project.